UCIDataScienceInitiative/IntroR_Workshop/index.md

 ## How to install a package in R:

-There are two ways to install a package in R:
+There are three main ways to install a package in R:

 1. Installing from CRAN: install a package directly from the repository
   + Using R studio: tools/install packages